Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - As an administrator, I want the option to delete any product/programme I need to.
 - As an administrator, I want the option to add any product or programme.

+---

 ### Design

 -   #### Colour Scheme
     -   The main colours used are Black and white, with occasional avocado green to match the tones of the background image.
 -   #### Typography
-    -   The Source Code Pro font is the main font used throughout the site.
+    -   The Source Code Pro Google font is the main font used throughout the site.
 This font was chosen for its simplicity.
 -   #### Imagery
     -   The main background image is a mocked up product shot of fictional product Pwdr Sport.
 -   #### Layout
     -   Bootstrap was used to assist with the layout and styling of this site.

+---

 ### Wireframes